 The office Moss unit moved quietly along the baseboard, more silently that he’d ever remembered it being, and hoped to the heavens that it didn’t come up from behind and meow at the schnauzer, who was already so tightly strung that anything might set him off.

-As directed, the mobile sentry system targeted the hooded figure and moved to a position directly behind the schnauzer as he faced the hostages.
-Quietly, it increased its altitude until it was almost two meters off the floor.
+As directed, the mobile sentry system targeted the hooded figure and covertly moved to a position parallel to the schnauzer as he faced the hostages.
+Keeping furniture and personnel in front of it for cover, it quietly increased its altitude until it was almost two meters off the floor.
 Keri and Cindy saw it at the same time, and both had to fight the expression of recognition from their faces.
 Penny, however, saw it and gasped.

-The schnauzer stopped his ranting and turned his head slightly to look behind him.
+The schnauzer stopped his ranting and turned his head slightly to look where she had.
 Moss calculated the man’s actions and implemented its next command.
-The flying saucer shot rapidly across the width of the room and slammed into the back of the canine’s head.
+The flying saucer shot rapidly across the width of the room and slammed into the side of the canine’s head.